taburetkin/yaff-routing/README.md

 #### Usecase

-Next snipet illustrates one of possible ways of using middlewares chain:
+Next example illustrates one of possible ways of using middlewares chain:

 ```javascript
 import { routing } from 'fe-routing-js';